supersational/mtxt/README.md

 This repository includes a reference implementation in Rust that provides:

-- **Library (`mid2mtxt`)**: Rust crate for parsing and writing MTXT files, with MIDI conversion features.
+- **Library (`mtxt`)**: Rust crate for parsing and writing MTXT files, with MIDI conversion features.
 - **CLI tool**: Command-line utility for converting between MIDI and MTXT formats with built-in transforms.
+Builds can be downloaded from [releases](https://github.com/Daninet/mtxt/releases).

 ### Basic Usage